HPCForge/BubbleML/bubbleml_data/DOCS.md

 ## The Domain Boundary

 The simulation data we provide does not include the boundary.
-For instance, `f['temperature'][:, 0, 0]` is not indexing the heater.
+For instance, `f['temperature'][:, 0, 0]` (row 0, column 0) is not indexing the heater.
 Instead, it is indexing the cell just above the heater.
-Similarly, `f['temperature'][:, 0, 10]` is not indexing the wall, it is indexing the cell to the right of the wall.
+Similarly, `f['temperature'][:, 0, 10]` (row 0, column 10) is not indexing the left wall, it is indexing the cell to the right of the wall.
 If you want to explicitly account for boundaries in your model (perhaps for a physics-informed neural network), you must handle it implicitly, or extend the domain with the boundary info.
 In our experiments, we treat it implicitly and assume that the model will be able to capture the boundary info from the input history.

+Pool boiling experiments have walls on the left and right sides, and an outlet at the top.
+Flow boiling experiments have an inlet on the left and an outlet on the right.
+The top is a no-slip wall.
+In both cases, the heater is always along the bottom of the domain.
+The domain boundary is fixed for every
+timestep: the heater temperature does not change, a wall is always a wall, and an outlet is always an outlet.

 ## Steady-State